robotics-upo/localization_launchers/README.md

     Used to communicate with the ARS548 radar installed on the ARCO and Drone. https://github.com/robotics-upo/ars548_ros
 * ### Eliko_driver
-    Used to communicate with the Eliko sensors installed on the ARCO. https://github.com/robotics-upo/eliko_ros
+    Used to communicate with the Eliko system installed on the ARCO. https://github.com/robotics-upo/eliko_ros

 How to use the project.